Appearance

 OVERLOADING CONTEXT

-- Click the image icon in the chat input area
+- Click the attachment icon in the chat input area

 - Select the file you want to upload from your computer

-- Copy an image from any source (screenshot, file explorer, browser, etc.)
+- Copy an image from any source (screenshot, file explorer, browser, and so on)

 - Click in the chat input area

-- The pasted image will appear in the chat
+Ctrl+VorCmd+V, or right-click and choose Paste - The pasted image appears above the chat input

 This feature is especially valuable when: